Child health and survival

 Every year, UNICEF supplies vaccines to reach 45 per cent of the world’s children under five years of age.

-And through nutrition programmes in more than 100 countries, we detect, treat and care for malnourished children – helping them to survive, recover and live healthy lives.
+And through nutrition programmes in more than 100 countries, we detect, treat and care for malnourished children – helping them to survive and recover.

 Information for policymakers and partners